-These centres provide the on-site monitoring, remote monitoring and interference resolution services.
-The Regional Centres can comprise sections dedicated to these activities (refer to the ITU-R 1995, Handbook on spectrum monitoring).
+These centres achieve the on-site monitoring, remote monitoring and resolution of interference tasks, the Regional Centres can comprise sections dedicated to these activities (refer to the ITU-R Spectrum Monitoring Handbook 1995).

-The purpose of on-site monitoring is to check that a new or a modified installation or network has been installed according to the best engineering practice and to the authorisation issued.
+The purpose of on-site monitoring is to check that a new or a modified installation or network was installed according to the rules of the art and to the authorisation issued.
 It checks if all the criteria and requirements defined in the authorisation issued are fulfilled and verifies or measures the technical parameters (position of transmitters, amplifier output power, antenna type, conformity of equipment approval, etc.).

-Remote monitoring is performed from fixed monitoring stations covering the territory, supported if necessary by mobile monitoring equipment for resolving interference problems.
-Its purpose is to remotely detect installations not corresponding to the authorisation given (and, if necessary, compliance with the network deployment schedule), or to obtain statistical information on the authorised transmitters, necessary for frequency assignment or for invoicing purposes.
-This function requires that the equipment facilities are linked to the information system to form an comprehensive system operating together as one unit.
+Remote monitoring is performed from fixed monitoring stations covering the territory, if necessary completed punctually by the use of mobile means for resolution of interference problems.
+Its purpose is to remotely detect installations not corresponding to the authorisation given (and also compliance of the network deployment schedule if necessary), or to obtain statistical information on the authorised transmitters, necessary for frequency assignment or for invoicing purposes.
+This function requires equipment facilities linked to the information system, forming an entire system operating together as one unit.

-Approval controls are performed by the on-site monitoring teams both when checking a declared network and during spot-checks of equipment suppliers.
+Approval controls are performed by the on-site monitoring teams both when checking a declared network and during punctual actions with equipment suppliers.
 The import control is left to the customs forces.

-These three control types can give rise to legal action.

-Interference complaint processing is initially performed by consulting the assignment data (check of computed coverage and interference areas and inter-modulation products) to determine the source of the problem.
-In certain cases, this action is sufficient to solve the problem.
-Otherwise, the studies carried out following complaints require mobile monitoring equipment.
+These three control types can give rise to legal prosecution.
+Interference complaint processing is initially performed using fixed means, providing, after consulting the assignment data (check of computed coverage and interference areas and inter-modulation products), elements determining the source of the problem and in certain cases, solving the problem without displacement.
+The studies carried out following complaints require mobile means.
 These facilities are also used to check the coverage (and interference) areas for a licensed station or system.

-The control functions and complaint processing function consist of actions involving users and data within a dedicated geographic area.
-It therefore preferable for such functions to be carried out by the associated regional centres.
+These control functions and complaint processing function consist in actions that involve the users and depend on the data on a dedicated geographic area.
+It is preferable for them to be implemented in the regional centres.

-Note that a single HF centre with direction finding facilities is sufficient in most of the countries if the distance to a HF station remains below 2 000 km.
-Otherwise, one HF centre may be needed for every 4 million km2 within the national frontiers, taking account of the country's geography (see ITU-R 1995, Handbook on Spectrum monitoring, Chapter 2: Siting, building and facilities).
+Note that a single centre with HF direction finding facilities is sufficient in most of the countries if the distance to a HF station remains below 2000 km.
+Otherwise, one HF centre may be needed for every 4 million km within the national frontiers, taking account of the country's geography (See chapter 2 Siting, Building and Facilities of ITU-R Handbook on Spectrum Monitoring 1995).

-5.3 Alternative support for national spectrum management
+5.3 Alternative Support for National Spectrum Management